tung/ruggrogue/book/randomness.md

 Roguelikes typically get their random numbers from what's called a *pseudo-random number generator* (or *PRNG*).
 "Pseudo" means "fake", so a PRNG produces a *deterministic* series of numbers that just happen to look random enough for the purposes of a computer game.
 RuggRogue takes advantage of this determinism.
-Most roguelikes just initialize a single PRNG, hang onto it and share it across the whole game logic, but not RuggRogue.
+Most roguelikes just initialize a single PRNG, hang onto it and share it across the whole game logic.
-Instead, RuggRogue creates temporary PRNGs whenever some code needs random numbers and discards those PRNGs afterwards.
+RuggRogue instead creates *temporary* PRNGs whenever some code needs random numbers and discards those PRNGs afterwards.
 By carefully controlling how these PRNGs are initialized we can achieve *seeded games*, where two games with the same seed produce the same dungeon and spawns.
 Seeded games are useful for debugging and play-testing, and can be fun for players to mess around with.